-Figure 5.10 - Total Canada Education Savings Grants Payments, 1998 to 2020, in Millions of \$2020
+Figure 5.10: Total Canada Education Savings Grants Payments, 1998 to 2021, in Millions of \$2021

-The final major source of funding for students is institutions themselves, which provide almost \$2.8 billion per year in scholarship and bursary funding to students (figure 5.11).
-The overwhelming majority of this money (95%) comes from universities rather than colleges, in part because they have greater fundraising resources and in part because financial aid is a more important part of the enrolment management process at universities.
-Scholarships are perhaps the fastest-growing element of university expenditures in Canada, having increased ten-fold since 1992-93.
-Total university expenditure on scholarships is closing in on \$2,500 per FTE student.
+Scholarships are perhaps the fastest-growing element of university expenditures in Canada, having increased more than ten-fold since 1992-93.
+Total university expenditure on scholarships is now over \$2,500 per FTE student.
 Institutions provide very little in the way of breakdown with respect to how this money is spent, specifically whether the money is awarded based on need or merit, and whether funds are supporting undergraduates or graduate students.
-Surveys conducted in the 2000s suggested that only about 25% of funds were going to undergraduates, and those funds were split on roughly a 50/50 basis between merit and need-based aid.
-This implies that the bulk of the funding - 75% of it - is supporting graduate students, and that therefore institutional aid spending is probably something like \$650 per student annually at the undergraduate level and \$7,250 per student annually at the graduate level.
+Surveys conducted in the 2000s suggested that only about 25% of funds were going to undergraduates, and those funds were split on roughly a 50/50 basis between merit and needbased aid.
+This implies that the bulk of the funding -75% of it - is supporting graduate students, and that therefore institutional aid spending is probably something like \$650 per student annually at the undergraduate level and \$7,250 per student annually at the graduate level.

-Figure 5.11 - Total Institutional Scholarships by Institutional Type, Canada, 1993-94 to 2020-21, in Millions of \$2020
+Figure 5.11: Total Institutional Scholarships by Institutional Type, Canada, 1993-94 to 2021-22, in Millions of \$2021